Wiz-IO/wizio-m2f/README.md

 The idea started years ago with the Raspberry Pi Pico SDK ( **wizio-pico** ).<br>

-I must note that it is incompetently constructed SDK, CMAKE-based, for a handful of ARM code<br>
+I must note that it is incompetently constructed SDK, CMAKE-based ... for a handful of ARM code<br>
 ( this is not negativity towards Raspberry, it is simply the way things are ).<br>

 **What happens**:<br>